winglang/wing/docs/docs/08-guides/03-react-vite-websockets.md

 We will also pass information from the backend to the frontend.

 ### Install and use `@winglibs/vite`
+Open VScode / Intellij on the project directory.
 1. Install `@winglibs/vite`:
  ```sh
  cd ~/shared-counter/backend